 - 1/8 teaspoon fresh ground pepper

 - 1 tablespoon olive oil

 - In a medium bowl, carefully pick over the crab and remove any shells.

-- In a small bowl, stir together the mayonnaise, dijon, worcestershire sauce, hot sauce, egg and pepper.
+- In a small bowl, stir together the mayonnaise, dijon, worcestershire sauce, hot sauce, egg, pepper and parsley.

 - Add the mayonnaise mixture to the crab and, carefully, fold together being careful not to break up the crab meat too much.
 Gently fold in the breadcrumbs.